Dark Mode Light Mode

 Jessie Ware in a still from the minimalist black‑and‑white visualizer for her single “Ride.”
 Jessie Ware in a still from the minimalist black‑and‑white visualizer for her single “Ride.”

-Jessie Ware Unveils New Spectauclar Single “Ride”
+Jessie Ware Unveils Fresh Spectauclar Single “Ride”

 Jessie Ware unveils her new single “Ride,” a cinematic dance‑floor cut from her upcoming album Superbloom, interpolating Ennio Morricone’s classic theme from The Good, the Bad and the Ugly.